 Our Story

-I'm Brent McKnoulty, a proud Gamilaraay Man, residing on Turrbal and Yuggera Country (so called Brisbane) and the founder of Which Way Education Consultants.
-Over the past decade, I’ve worked across various educational systems—from schools and universities to broader community projects—centralising Indigenous knowledge systems and methodologies in educational practices to enhance learning experiences for all communities as well as best practice in general.
+I'm Brent McKnoulty, a proud Gamilaraay man living on Turrbal and Yuggera Country (so-called Brisbane) and the founder of Which Way Education Consultants.
+Over the past decade, I’ve worked across schools, universities, and community spaces, centring Indigenous knowledge systems and methodologies to strengthen learning experiences for all and push for better practice across the board.

 As an award-winning educator, I specialise in curriculum and program design and am committed to making education truly accessible for all.